Capturing Clients: Demystifying the Cosmetic Consumer’s Journey (Part One)

 So our hypothetical buyer has decided after some research that Botox is their preferred method of addressing forehead wrinkles.
 However, they now need to settle on a clinic to undergo treatment.
-Asking and answering the above questions is vital to understanding what draws buyers towards some clinics, and repels them from others.
+Asking and answering the above questions is vital to understanding what draws buyers toward some clinics, and away from others.

 What are the most important critical factors that measure in their decision?
 You could informally ask your buyers what would figure most in guiding their selection of a clinic.
 For example, buyers may value:

-- A free pre-Botox skin consultation or a consultation whose charge is refunded if you proceed with treatment.
+- A free pre-Botox skin consultation or a consultation with a refundable charge if they proceed with the treatment.

 - A fixed quote prior to treatment.

 - An experienced and highly qualified aesthetician administering the Botox.

 - A guarantee of satisfaction or money back.